frankframework/frank-manual/docs/source/testing/ladybug/useTestPipeline/useTestPipeline.rst

 This subsection explains an alternative way to access the System Under Test, the Test Pipeline screen of the Frank!Framework.
 This way, you skip the interface of your Frank adapter (the HTTP interface of the electronic archive) and pass your message directly to the business logic.

+This subsection also shows you that you can filter the table at the top of Ladybug, although this is not investigated here in detail.

 Please call the the electronic archive as follows:

 .. highlight:: none